mooxphp/moox/packages/builder/DEVLOG.md

 ### Entity

 -   [WIP] We currently work on generating Presets in Preview Context and optimize the generated resources
-    -   [x] PreviewSimItem is working like a charm including actions, filters, bulk actions, tabs and taxonomies
+    -   [x] SimpleItem is working like a charm including actions, filters, bulk actions, tabs and taxonomies
-    -   [WIP] PreviewPubItem
+    -   [WIP] PublishItem is working with flaws and without author
-        -   [ ] Saving is not working, trait or code in pages or resource missing?
-Must be for TitleWithSlug block
+        -   [ ] We need to work on the publish feature with custom actions, it needs to implement a preview url that depends on the status
         -   [ ] List page is missing the eloquent builder use statement, why?
         -   [ ] After fixing that, the list page has other issues too.
         -   [ ] Uniqueness is not implemented or not used?
-        -   [ ] Taxonomies needs to be tested, TaxonomyInPages has issues
         -   [ ] Relations needs
             -   [ ] to be implemented first, because relations is a bit different to taxonomies
             -   [ ] to be generated in the Resource
             -   [ ] to be generated in the Config
             -   [ ] RelationManager?
         -   [ ] Page / AbstractPage generators need section-based API implementation?
-        -   [ ] We need to work on the publish feature with custom actions, see https://youtu.be/bjv_RiBUtNs?si=cellheQYyxhiHxRg&t=167
-        -   [ ] Then we need to implement the relation feature
-        -   [ ] Add author when fixed
-    -   [ ] PreviewFullItem
         -   [ ] We need a new way to handle relations like author, user, etc. from the block to fix:
                 Failed to create entity: SQLSTATE[HY000]: General error: 1824 Failed to open the referenced table 'authors' (Connection: mysql, SQL: alter table `preview_preview_full_items` add constraint `preview_preview_full_items_author_id_foreign` foreign key (`author_id`) references `authors` (`id`) on delete cascade)
+    -   [ ] FullItem is working with flaws and without author
         -   [ ] We need to bring this on the Publish Item level first
         -   [ ] We need to work on all existing blocks and generate theme here
         -   [ ] Maybe add the three widgets here, needs wiget-generator and template?
         -   [ ] Then we need to implement the relation feature
-    -   [ ] PreviewSimTax
+    -   [ ] SimpleTaxonomy generates, but is empty yet
         -   [ ] We need to bring this on the Simple Item level first
         -   [ ] Then we need to implement the soft delete feature
         -   [ ] Then it need Tag specific implementation
-    -   [ ] PreviewPubTax
+    -   [ ] PublishTaxonomy generates, but is empty yet
         -   [ ] We need to bring this on the Publish Item level first
         -   [ ] Then we need to implement the soft delete feature
         -   [ ] Then it need Category specific implementation with nested set